-In my very unprofessional opinion, there are two types of exhaustion.
+In my opinion, there are two types of exhaustion.

-Actually, there are probably more than two types, but as I said, this is an unprofessional opinion, and as I am not exactly sure where I put my encyclopedia, we are going to say there are two types of exhaustion.
+Actually, there are probably more than two types, but this is not a medical opinion, so we are going to say there are two types of exhaustion.

 The first is physical.
 You worked too hard, didn’t get enough sleep, or, if you are the awesome kind of person that does this sort of thing, you wore yourself out lifting weights or running or some other kind of exercise.
 Your feet hurt, your muscles ache, and what you really need is a good night’s sleep, or a hot bath, or just an hour or two to lie down and read a book or binge watch Netflix.
 Maybe a foot rub is in order.
 Or a glass of wine on the couch.
 Whatever spices your tea.